 Forward parking into a bay – usually in a public car park.
 You will be asked to drive into a car park and then park (driving forward) in a bay.
 Usually there will be a bay available with 2 clear spaces either side.
 You need to finish up fully in the bay and then have to reverse out safely and exit the car park.

 Pull up on the right, then reverse for two car lengths and then pull away safely.

-At the end of the test the examiner will inform you whether you have passed and will explain any mistakes that you have made.
-You are allowed to make up to 15 driving faults (minors) but no serious faults (majors).
-If you wish your instructor can listen in to the debrief.
+At the end of the test the examiner will tell you whether you have passed and will offer to explain any mistakes that you have made with your instructor present if you wish.